What is Observability?

-By now, you’ve likely heard about OpenTelemetry, an open source observability framework created by the merger of OpenTracing and OpenCensus.
-You may be asking yourself, however, “what’s observability, anyway?”
-It’s a valid question – it’s a topic that’s been in the news a lot recently, and it seems that every application monitoring vendor is trying to rebrand as an ‘observability’ vendor.
-In this series of blog posts, I’ll demystify observability and explain the concepts you need to know in order to understand OpenTelemetry, and why it matters.
+You may be asking yourself, “What’s observability, anyway?”
+Observability is a topic that has been in the news a lot recently, and it seems that every application monitoring vendor is trying to rebrand as an ‘observability’ vendor.
+This paper aims to demystify observability, explain the concepts you need to know in order to understand OpenTelemetry, and why this project matters.

-Observability as a term stems from control theory, an engineering discipline that concerns itself with how to keep dynamic systems in check.
-An applied example of control theory can be seen in cruise control for cars – under constant power, your speed would decrease as you drive up a hill.
-Instead, in order to keep your speed consistent, an algorithm increases the power output of the engine in response to the measured speed.
+The term ‘observability’ stems from control theorycontrol theory, an engineering discipline that concerns itself with how to keep dynamic systems in check, and refers to the ability to infer the internal state of a system based on its external outputs.
+An applied example of control theory can be seen in cruise control for cars.
+Under constant power, a car’s speed would decrease as it drives up a hill; in order to keep the vehicle’s speed consistent, an algorithm increases the power output of the engine in response to the measured speed.
 This is also an application of observability — the cruise control subsystem is able to infer the state of the engine by observing the measured output (in this case, the speed of the car).

 The ultimate goal for OpenTelemetry is to ensure that this telemetry data is a built-in feature of cloud-native software.
 This means that libraries, frameworks, and SDKs should emit this telemetry data without requiring end-users to proactively instrument their code.
 To accomplish this, OpenTelemetry is producing a single set of system components and language-specific libraries that can create, collect, and capture these sources of telemetry data and export them to analysis tools through a simple exporter model.